English to Telugu Online Typing

 2) Your text will get converted to Telugu.

 3) Seems like magic, isn't it?
 So start using our magical tool now for your English to Telugu online conversion.

-If you enter any word, it doesn't match with your desired word then simply press backspace twice. it will show some suggestions.
+Tip - If your entered word doesn't match the desired word in Telugu, press backspace twice & it will show more suggestions.

 Total words: 0

 Characters (Excluding spaces): 0

 Copy to clipboard

 Do you want to type any official document or unofficial message in Telugu?
 Then our tool is here for you.
 Using our tool, you can quickly type in Telugu using your English keyboard.
 You don't have to remember any key mapping from English To Telugu; all you have to do is - Type anything which you want to be written in Telugu in English Language & our tool will handle all the English to Telugu conversion.
 In other words, anything you will type in English will be converted to Telugu.
 Most importantly, you don't have to pay anything for your English to Telugu online typing.
 Our tool is completely free.